voelzmo/codex/openvpn.md

 **NOTE** we need to specify the routes as `NET_ADDR NETMASK`, not via CIDR notation, as OpenVPN does not work when CIDR is specified.

+### Network Configuration

 Now we can work on the networking configuration for OpenVPN.
 We need to place OpenVPN in two AZs, and stick an ELB in front of them.
-Since the ELB will be public, we have the added requirement that the subnets openvpn VMs run on will be publicly accessible, rather than completely private.
+Since the ELB will be public, we have the added requirement that the subnets used by the VMs of OpenVPN will be publicly accessible.

 Essentially this boils down to needing a routing table in AWS that is hooked up to an Internet Gateway.
 If you used the Codex terraform configs to create all the subnets in your VPC, this has been taken care of you, and you only need to create your ELB, and consult the [Network Plan](network.md)